Open-Publishing-Foundation/Tools/arbitrator/readme.md

 # Arbitrator

-Apply rules to text when lines match regexes.
+Format text based on a set of rules and regexes.

 ## Installation